 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and the healthcare cost trend.
 Actuarially determined amounts are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The schedules of funding progress, presented as required supplementary information following the notes to the financial statements, present multi-year trend information about whether the actuarial values of plan assets are increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.
+The schedules of funding progress, presented as required supplementary information following the notes to the financial statements, present multi-year trend information about the Division's NOL, funded status of the OPEB Plan, and contributions to the OPEB Plan.